On-Page SEO

 Google Search Appliance considers meta keywords

-The Google Search Appliance was a hardware device developed by Google that allowed businesses and organizations to integrate Google search technology into their private networks or intranets.
+The Google Search Appliance was a hardware-based search solution offered by Google that allowed organizations to incorporate Google-powered search within their internal systems.

 What do other search engines think about them?